Flemming Ørnskov

-Flemming Ørnskov (born 1957/58) is a Danish businessman.
+Flemming Ørnskov (born 24 January 1958) is a Danish businessman.
 He has been the chief executive officer (CEO) of Galderma since October 2019.

 He was previously the CEO of Shire plc, a FTSE 100 specialty biopharmaceutical company as of 30 April 2013, succeeding Angus Russel.
 He previously worked for Bayer, Bausch & Lomb and Novartis.

-He is also the chairman of Waters Corporation.
+He is also the non-executive chairman of Waters Corporation, a position he's been holding since 2017.

-Ørnskov received his MD from the University of Copenhagen, followed by an MBA from INSEAD, and a Master of Public Health (MPH) from Harvard University.
+Ørnskov was educated at the Esbjerg Gymnasium.
+He received his MD from the University of Copenhagen, followed by an MBA from INSEAD, and a Master of Public Health (MPH) from Harvard University. Ørnskov is qualified as a doctor in Denmark and has experience as a practicing hospital physician.

+Ørnskov led Galderma's IPO on the Zurich stock exchange on March 22, 2024, one of the biggest offerings in Europe in years and the biggest in Switzerland since 2017.
+He declares Galderma plans to use the proceeds to pay down debt and invest in its pipeline.

+Ørnskov is married to a German management consultant, with whom he has three sons and a daughter.